soniasingla/soniasingla.github.io/content/blog/most-cb-program/index.md

 <b>4.
 Be curious & challenge yourself 💪🏻:</b> You're going to make mistakes, make sure to ask tons of questions.
 But you're definitely going to learn a lot, that's how we learn, isn't it?
 When I started with Thanos, I didn't have prior experience with Golang, and was not much comfortable with Docker, but I know I can learn along with it.
 Make sure to do proper research and homework, before asking questions.

 <b>5.
-Having Mentors 👤:</b> My mentors, Bartek and Povilas taught me patiently how to write readable code, automate things, be clear and transparent whatever you are writing, use tools and make things easier for others, through the strict code review.
+Having Mentors 👤:</b> My mentors, Bartek and Povilas, taught me patiently how to write readable code, automate things, be clear and transparent with whatever you are writing, use tools and make things easier for others, through the strict code review.
 Isn't it great?<br><br>
 I am fortunate enough to have them as mentors as they not only guided me technically but also showed how to become a good software engineer and human being.

 <b>6.
 Managing Project 👩🏻‍💻:</b> Yes, you heard me absolutely right!
 We can keep contributing towards our project even after the internship as it's open-source.
 The internship project becomes part of an even bigger project and thus, the last day of an internship isn't the end of your learning.